Curated Wireless Datasets for Aerial Network Research: Wireless Spectrum Dataset

-The dataset is suitable for developing machine learning models that estimate received power from spatial and environmental features.
+\textbf{Machine Learning for Signal Estimation:} The dataset is suitable for developing machine learning models that estimate received power from spatial and environmental features.
 Inputs such as latitude, longitude, altitude, and frequency can be used to train regressors for power prediction.
 The labeled nature of rural and urban environments supports classification tasks, such as identifying the type of environment based on observed signal levels.
 The data can also help delineate signal boundaries or approximate coverage maps through supervised learning.